Egypt Driving Guide

 When driving in Egypt, you must avoid driving at night because there are many carts and pedestrians on the roads that you may bump into and get involved in an accident.
 It is also advisable to avoid driving in winter rain because the road can be too slippery, and there will be some localized flooding at that time.

-Using a phone while driving
+Use of a mobile phone while driving

 Avoid driving and using a phone simultaneously, and it is under the driving laws in Egypt unless it is hands-free.
 Using a phone while driving can distract you and put all of your attention on the phone and not the road; following this rule will help you avoid an accident.

 To ensure the driver and the passenger's safety and avoid accidents while driving in Alexandria, Egypt, or driving around the country, everyone must wear a seatbelt at all times and throughout the ride from the driver and its passengers.
+You'll encounter aggressive drivers while on the road so it's best to wear your seatbelt for your safety.

 Suppose you're driving from Egypt to Israel or generally driving to Egypt with a child.
 In that case, you need to use a child restraint that most car rental companies offer as additional car accessories that also add an extra fee.
 A child that is under the age of 7 is not allowed on the front seats.